Skip to main content

 Connecting Integrations

-Clears AI integrates with GitHub, Jira, and Slack to fit into your existing workflow.
-GitHub is required; Jira and Slack are optional but recommended for the full experience.
+Clears AI integrates with your version control system, Jira, and Slack to fit into your existing workflow.
+A VCS provider (GitHub, GitLab, or Bitbucket) is required; Jira and Slack are optional but recommended for the full experience.

 You can connect integrations during onboarding or at any time from Settings → Integrations.